We strive to

 Funding

-I am happy to work with interested students to help them apply for salary awards under the PURA program or relevant scholarships
+I am happy to work with interested students to help them apply for salary awards under the PURA program or for relevant scholarships

 How undergraduate research works in my group